 How can physiotherapy or massage therapy help me?

-Physiotherapy, massage therapy and soft tissue therapy can have very quick and efficient results for relieving tension in the muscle which attach to your head, a deep tissue massage will break down any thickening formed which will cause an imbalance in the opposing muscles, relaxing your body to allow you muscles to ‘calm down’ and releasing the tight muscles.
-There are various techniques used by our experienced team depending on your diagnosis; Stiff joints may need loosening, this can be done by stretching, massage, joint manipulation, acupuncture, dry needling known as IMS (Intramuscular Stimulation) to help relieve any muscle tension that may be causing the pain, and other methods can be used.
+At Faye Pattison Physiotherapy, we use physiotherapy, massage therapy and soft tissue therapy to produce very quick and efficient results which will relieve tension in the muscle which will attach to your head, a deep tissue massage will break down any thickening formed which will cause an imbalance in the opposing muscles, relaxing your body to allow you muscles to ‘calm down’ and releasing the tight muscles.
+There are various techniques used by our experienced team depending on your diagnosis.
+Stiff joints may need loosening, this can be done by stretching, massage, joint manipulation, acupuncture, dry needling known as IMS (Intramuscular Stimulation) to help relieve any muscle tension that may be causing the pain, and other methods can be used.
 Various exercises, taping techniques and educating you on posture awareness can all help you try to prevent aches and pains in the future.